 Do you get the same duty cycle as other Hilti Nuron batteries?
 Longevity?

 I find it interesting that Hilti says this is their highest-performing battery.
 What about the new higher powered B 22-290 that they also recently launched?
-See Hilti Finally Launched Higher Powered Nuron Batteries.
+See Hilti Launched a Higher Powered Nuron Battery.
 What can customers expect when comparing the two premium batteries?

-I appreciate that Hilti was able to share the image and product details that made this post possible.
-If you have any questions, Hilti’s influencer partners attended an exclusive event and have hands-on reviews up on social media.
+This was all the information that Hilti provided us with.
+If you have any questions, maybe Hilti’s influencer partners, who attended an exclusive event and have reviews up on social media, can help.

 Josh